acquire-project/acquire-docs/docs/api_reference.md

     """Returns a dictionary of the VideoStreamCapabilities attributes."""
 ```

-- `camera`: An instance of the CameraCapabilities class.
+- `camera`: An instance of the CameraCapabilities class which represents the capabilities for the camera in this video stream.

-- `storage`: An instance of the StorageCapabilities class.
+- `storage`: An instance of the StorageCapabilities class which represents the capabilities for the storage device in this video stream.

 - `max_frame_count`: An instance of the Property class.